nonepork/py-SS-Discord-Rat/README.md

 ---

-Abandoned because file size and stuff
+Discontinued because file size and stuff

 Main feature:
 CMD command
 Download & upload
 Webcam capture
 Microphone capture
-Delete itself
-Steal wifipd
+Self-destruct
+et cera

 Some code are "heavily inspired" from pysilon ( I didn't know this exist until I coded the major part )

+---

+### How to use

+Simply open the build.py file.